RefinedDev/ChatterBox/README.md

 But anyone who is connected to your internet connection will be able to connect to the chatroom by entering `localhost` in the IP box. **Scroll down to see some video examples**

 # Hosting the server on a web server.
-**Though** if you want to host the server on a web server you can use [AWS](https://aws.amazon.com/) or [Linode](https://www.linode.com/).
+**Though** if you want to host the server on a server you can use [AWS](https://aws.amazon.com/) or [Linode](https://www.linode.com/).
 There are couple of tutorials which can guide to how to host a server on the following web services, but you cannot use something like `Heroku` to host the server because they are not meant to host TCP Servers.

 # Video Examples.